Glucosamine and Chondroitin

 What are glucosamine and chondroitin used for?

 Many people take glucosamine and chondroitin, alone or together, for osteoarthritis.
 Some people believe this helps.
-But an analysis of studies looking at glucosamine or chondroitin for osteoarthritis in the hip or knee did not show that these supplements slow joint destruction or relieve pain.1
+But an analysis of studies looking at glucosamine or chondroitin for osteoarthritis in the hip or knee did not show that these supplements slow joint destruction or relieve pain.footnote 1

 Are glucosamine and chondroitin safe?

 It appears that glucosamine and chondroitin, alone or together, are safe and have few side effects.
-But they cost money and may not help you.
-Talk to your doctor if your are thinking about taking glucosamine and chondroitin.
+But they cost money and will not help you more than a placebo.
+Talk to your doctor if you are thinking about taking glucosamine and chondroitin.

-If you are allergic to shellfish, do not take glucosamine unless you have discussed it with your doctor.
+If you are allergic to shellfish, do not take glucosamine unless you have talked to your doctor.
 Some glucosamine is made from shellfish covering.

 The U.S. Food and Drug Administration (FDA) does not regulate dietary supplements in the same way it regulates medicines.
 A dietary supplement can be sold with limited or no research on how well it works.